QualCoder-Org/qualcoder-org.github.io/docs/index.md

 It has taken many, many hours of work to create this software that is provided free to use.
 If you appreciate QualCoder please: [Buy me a coffee](https://www.buymeacoffee.com/ccbogelB)
 QualCoder is written in python using Qt6 for the graphical interface.
 QualCoder has been used on Windows 11, macOS and various Linux distros: Ubuntu, Lubuntu, ZorinOS, Arch, Fedora.

+## License

+QualCoder is licensed under the LGPL v3 license.